choctaw-nation/cno-plugin-events/README.md

 # Changelog

+## v4.1.1

+-   Chore: updated packages (& removed dead dependencies)

 ## v4.1.0

 -   Event "Description" field is no longer required.

 ## v4.0.4

 -   Fixed a bug where $has_time property wasn't set correctly

 ## v4.0.3

 -   Fixed a bug when no end date is set

 ## v4.0.2